ibm-build-lab/cp4d-install/4.0/CP4D_Install.md

-# General CP4D Install on ROKS Cluster
+# General CP4D Install on ROKS Cluster using Operators

 ## Creating projects (namespaces) on ROKS cluster
 1. Create these projects: